crocokyle/open4kdownloader/README.md

 ## Disclaimer

-I was fed up with other downloaders and wrote this in around 6 hours.
+I was fed up with other downloaders and wrote this in about 6 hours.
 It hasn't been thoroughly tested.
 These are the current known issues/TODO list.

 - Downloading needs to be run in a separate thread to prevent window lag
 - Browse button needs to be disabled during downloads